0xEvsky/Godot-Framitor/README.md

 Perfect for fighting games, beat 'em ups, hack & slash, and action platformers.

+## Why Framitor?

+In frame-based 2D combat systems, each attack animation may have:
+- Wind-up frames before the attack is active
+- Active frames where damage and effects occur
+- Recovery frames after the attack

+Manually tracking this for every attack is tedious and error-prone:
+- Adding new attacks requires custom logic for active frames
+- Editing animations can break frame-dependent logic

+**Framitor solves this problem** by letting you visually manage active frames, hitboxes, and attack effects in the Godot editor — no extra code needed for each frame.

 ## Installation

 1. Download the latest release